krushil34/Lead_Scoring_Case_Study/README.md

     - Features such as Welingak Websites, Reference, and Occupation: Working Professional significantly influence lead conversion probabilities.

-3. Categorical Variables to Focus On:
+2. Categorical Variables to Focus On:

     - Occupation: Working Professional
     - Lead Source: Reference
     - Last Activity: Other Activity

-5. Model Performance:
+3. Model Performance:

     - The logistic regression model successfully predicts lead conversion with a high level of accuracy and interpretability.

-4.Business Implications:
+4. Business Implications:

     - By focusing on high-scoring leads, the sales team can prioritize communication efforts, improving the conversion rate and reducing operational inefficiencies.

 ## Deliverables

-1.Jupyter Notebook:
+1.Jupyter Notebook

-2.Document answering problem-specific questions 3.Brief Summary Report:
+2.Document answering problem-specific questions

+3.Brief Summary Report

-4.PowerPoint Presentation:
+4.PowerPoint Presentation